 How can you communicate clearly and regularly in order to establish trust, build confidence, and set clear expectations of your value to both students and their parents?

-As new and returning students (and their parents) prepare for a new normal in the fall, how can you assure them of a quality educational experience, even if it begins online?
+As new and returning students (and their parents) prepare for a new normal in the fall, how can you assure them of a quality educational experience, even if it’s primarily online?
 We’ve curated this collection of resources to assist you in doing just that.

-Get your students and their families excited about the unique opportunities of Fall 2020 as you lay the groundwork for keeping them informed and on track.
+Get your students and their families excited about the unique opportunities of online learning as you lay the groundwork for keeping them informed and on track.

 This tool enables you to evaluate the effectiveness of your presentations—and identify areas of improvement—in five key categories: Audience, Message, Story, Media/Slides, and Delivery.